sjtuytc/UnboundedNeRFPytorch/README.md

 - [x] **Uniform data format.** The original Block-NeRF paper requires downloading tons of data from Google Cloud Platform.
 This repo provide processed data and convenient scripts.
 We provides a uniform data format that suits many datasets of large-scale neural fields.

-- [x] **State-of-the-art performance.** This project produces state-of-the-art rendering quality with better efficiency.
+- [ ] **State-of-the-art performance.** This project produces state-of-the-art rendering quality with better efficiency.

 - [ ] **Quick validation.** We provide quick validation tools to evaluate your ideas so that you don't need to train on the full Block-NeRF dataset.

 - [x] **Open research.** Along with this project, we aim to developping a strong community working on this.
 We welcome you to joining us (if you have a Wechat, feel free to add my Wechat ytc407).
-The contributors of this project are listed at the bottom of this page!
+The general NeRF QQ big group is 706949479 (300+ friends are already in this group).
+The contributors of this project are listed at the bottom of this page.

-- [x] **Chinese community.** We will host regular Chinese tutorials and provide hands-on videos on general NeRF and building your custom NeRFs in the wild and in the city.
-Welcome to add my Wechat if you have a Wechat.

-Welcome to star and watch this project, thank you very much!
+Hope our efforts could help your research or projects!

 ## 2. News
+- [2022.9.19] Training Block-NeRF on the Waymo dataset, reaching PSNR 24.3.
-- [2022.8.31] Training Mega-NeRF on the Waymo dataset.
+- [2022.8.31] Training Mega-NeRF on the Waymo dataset, loss still NAN.
 - [2022.8.24] Support the full Mega-NeRF pipeline.
 - [2022.8.18] Support all previous papers in weekly classified NeRF.
 - [2022.8.17] Support classification in weekly NeRF.